epam/lib-obj-c-attr/README.md

 Follow LibObjCAttr on Twitter ([@LibObjCAttr](http://twitter.com/libobjcattr))

 ##License
 libObjCAttr is made available under the terms of the [BSD-3](http://opensource.org/licenses/BSD-3-Clause).
-See the LICENSE file that accompanies this distribution for the full text of the license.
+Open the LICENSE file that accompanies this distribution to see the full text of the license.